Danderson123/amira_paper/simulation_evaluation/README.md

 # Installation

-The pipeline assumes the Amira singularity container is available in the directory and is called `amira.img`.
+The pipeline assumes the Amira singularity container is available in the directory and is called `amira.v0.9.2.img`.
 This can be installed [here](https://github.com/Danderson123/amira).
 You also need to have conda and singularity installed.
 All other dependencies can be installed via conda with:

 ```{bash}
 conda env create -f envs/sims_env.yaml && conda activate simulation_env
 ```

-The pipeline assumes the panRG is avilable in this directory and it can be downloaded from [here](https://drive.google.com/file/d/13c_bUXnBEs9iEPPobou7-xEgkz_t08YP/view?usp=sharing).
+The pipeline assumes the panRG is avilable in this directory and it can be downloaded from [here](https://figshare.com/ndownloader/files/54318899).

 You will also need to install the AMRFinderPlus database.